murderteeth/rarity-masterwork/README.md

 ## Rarity Crafting 2 - Masterwork Weapons, Armor, and Tools
 Masterwork items, like common items, are minted to your wallet as standard ERC721 tokens.
+Creating a masterwork item like this:
+- Start a masterwork project
-Creating a masterwork item consists of starting a masterwork project, making craft checks until the item is finished, then completing the project.
+- Making craft checks until the item is finished
+- Complete the project

 The mechanic allows multiple summoners to participate in the crafting of the same item.
 For example, you can have one summoner pay for the project's raw materials, have many different summoners make craft checks, then choose a totally different summoner to complete the project and have the new item minted in their name.

 ### Walkthrough
-1. Starting a new masterwork project requires an upfront payment for raw materials.
+1. Starting a new masterwork project requires a payment in gold for raw materials.
 Approve the contract's apprentice to receive the fees like this:
 ```ts
 const cost = await masterwork.raw_materials_cost(baseType.weapon, weaponType.longsword)
 await gold.approve(summoner, await masterwork.APPRENTICE(), cost)